 Yes, you may be able to bring a child support case.
-If you are a parent with custody of the child, and the non-custodial parent refuses to help provide financial support, you can go to court and get a court order that requires that parent to make regularly scheduled child support payments.
+Suppose you are a parent with custody of the child, and the non-custodial parent refuses to help provide financial support.
+In that case, you can go to court and get a court order that requires that parent to make regularly scheduled child support payments.
 States generally follow similar child support enforcement processes.

-In some cases (especially if the parents are on relatively good terms), you may not need a lawyer.
-But there are many issues that can arise, especially if a parent outright refuses to pay the full amount due, so you may want to consider at least consulting a lawyer.
+You may not need a lawyer in some cases (especially if the parents are on relatively good terms).
+But many issues can arise, especially if a parent outright refuses to pay the total amount due, so you may want to consider at least consulting a lawyer.

 What Is Child Support?

-“Child support" is simply court-ordered payments for the support of a child.
+"Child support" is simply court-ordered payments for the support of a minor child.
 Under the law of virtually every state, children have the right to be supported by both parents.
-When parents do not live together, they can generally go to court and ask for an order setting a regularly scheduled amount for child support.
+When parents do not live together, they can go to court and ask for an order to set a regularly scheduled amount for child support.

 - Basic support (e.g., food, clothes, living expenses, etc.)

-- Medical support (health care and dental expenses)
+- Medical support (health care, health insurance, and dental expenses)